AntonSarr/anomeda/docs/index.md

 # Introduction to Anomeda

-**anomeda package helps you analyze non-aggregated time-series data with Python**.
+**anomeda package helps you analyze non-aggregated time-series data with Python and quickly indentify important changes of your metric**.

 Here is a brief example of how **anomeda** can work for you.